tmahmood5/Codes-BTBE-Monitoring-Method/README.txt

 Further, the functions for the ATS value of BTBE chart under Marshall Olkin Bivariate Exponential (MOBE) and Marshal Olkin Bivariate Weibull (MOBW) distributions are given in Section 1.3 and 1.4, respectively.

 For the practioniers, examples to estimate TS for BTBE chart under bivariate lifetime distributions are provided in Section 2.
 The example for ATS of BTBE chart under GBE distribution is given in section 2.1 while example for ATS of BTBE chart under MOBE and MOBW distributions are provided in Section 2.2 and 2.3, respectively.

 References
 Zwetsloot, Inez Maria, Tahir Mahmood, Funmilola Mary Taiwo, and Wang Zezhong.
-2021. ìA Real Time Monitoring Approach for Bivariate Event Data.î Submitted for Publication.
+2021. ‚ÄúA Real Time Monitoring Approach for Bivariate Event Data.‚Äù Submitted for Publication.